 WHAT'S INSIDE

 - Learn how to stay safe online.

 See pages 2 and 3 of the student magazine.

 - Are 13-year-olds responsible enough to manage social media?
 Our Kid Reporters share their views.

 - How do debit cards and credit cards differ?
-See page 4.
+Financial expert Jean Chatzky has the answer on page 4.

 Dear Teachers,

 Here's what I'm doing right now: writing you this letter from a coffee shop.
 Here's what I'm not doing right now: jumping on public Wi-Fi to send it.
 Why?
 Because I've learned that using public Wi-Fi is one of the many bad moves that can put your identity at risk.
 It's time for your students to start learning the rules of the digital road.
-Child identity theft is a massive-and growing-problem.
-The sooner children understand what personal details they have to protect and how to start doing so, the better off their long-term future will be.
+Child identity theft is a massiveand growing-problem.
+The sooner children understand what personal details they have to protect and how to start doing so, the better off their longterm future will be.
 So we're tackling identity theft in this month's cover story.
 I wouldn't be surprised if some of you find it personally helpful as well.

 All the best, Jean